 Raspberry Pi is an inexpensive device for making an FM radio station.
-The pre-requisites may not be much but is worth exploring for fun.
+The prerequisites may not be much but they are worth exploring for fun.

 5. Minecraft Game Sever

-Minecraft is a quite popular game.
-However, if you want a personal server, you might have to pay a premium.
+Minecraft is quite a popular game.
+However, you might have to pay a premium if you want a personal server.

-Fret not, you can use your Raspberry Pi to build a local server, create your own world and have fun with your family/friends.
+Fret not; you can use your Raspberry Pi to build a local server, create your world and have fun with your family/friends.

 6. Temperature Log

-It was something interesting I found on the official website to help you learn a few things like – how to write data to a file etc.
+I found something interesting on the official Raspberry Pi website to help you learn a few things, like how to write data to a file etc.